-- 1. We would encourage the institution to establish a system of peer-review for drafting exam papers to ensure fairness and consistency across assessments. - 2.
-We would recommend that the Department consider implementing rubrics for teachers as well as students, who could use them for self-assessment purposes before submitting a task for assessment. - 3.
-We believe that it would be good practice to have guidelines about the number of supervisory meetings per semester.
+- 1. Practical training: If there is a possibility, the university could offer short internships, which support the theoretical courses (a program like the "Volontariat" at the UZH). - 2.
+We would encourage the institution to establish a system of peer-review for drafting exam papers to ensure fairness and consistency across assessments. - 3.
+We would recommend that the department considers the implementation of rubrics for teachers as well as students so students could use them for self-assessment purposes before submitting a task for assessment.